 ‘King of Queens’ Royalties

-Doug and Carrie Heffernan had pretty comfortable lives for themselves in Queens — especially with Doug’s steady work as an IPS driver.
+Doug and Carrie Heffernan led pretty comfortable lives in Queens — especially with Doug’s steady work as an IPS driver — but their actors’ wallets are even more cushioned.

 After Emmy Rossum publicly feuded with her network in 2016, the co-star of “Shameless” is now earning the same amount as William H. Macy — aka her TV dad, Frank Gallagher.

-Both Rossum and Macy are taking in $300,000 per episode — which could prove to be a great long-term income strategy once this show hits syndication with over nine seasons under its belt.
+Both Rossum and Macy are taking in $350,000 per episode, which could prove to be a lucrative income strategy in the long term once this show hits syndication with more than nine seasons under its belt.

 ‘Gilmore Girls’ Royalties

-“Gilmore Girls” was one of the first shows to hop on the latest trend of resurrecting a beloved classic for the modern age, opting to see how Rory and Lorelai are doing in the world of 2017.
+Allowing viewers to catch up with Rory and Lorelai in 2016, “Gilmore Girls” was one of the first shows to hop on the latest trend of resurrecting beloved classics for the modern age.

-Mark Harmon has been the star of crime-drama NCIS since 2003 — and his persistence has earned him nearly $500,000 per episode.
-The show now has over 15 seasons to syndicate from — making Harmon and his costars wealthy from reruns alone.
+Mark Harmon has been the star of crime drama “NCIS” since 2003, and his persistence has earned him $525,000 per episode.
+The show now has 16 seasons to syndicate from — potentially making Harmon and his co-stars wealthy from reruns alone.